 When a sinusoidal Ultrasonic wave propagates through a semiconductor, it gives rise to an electric field travelling through the semiconductor material with the velocity of the Ultrasonic wave.
 A dc field, under the action of the travelling ac field is generated across the semiconductor material while the wave traverses the semiconductor material.
 Ultrasonic energy (signals) containing phonons shower down on unexcited atoms.
 The phonons are absorbed by the atoms of the said solid state materials and the devices.
 The energy of the phonon is converted into internal energy of the atom.
 The atom is then raised to an excited quantum state.
 Later on, the excited atom radiates this energy.
 In this way, there is a travelling wave amplification through semiconductor materials and solid state devices.
 Under the assumption of the conservation of momentum, Weinreich has derived a relationship between the absorption coefficient of ultrasonic waves and the ultrasonic field: [1 - 14]

-$$\alpha{i} = \delta{ne} V{s} E{ae} / Q \quad \dots \quad (1)$$ n the density of conduction electrons in $\text{cm}^{-3}$ ,
+$$\alpha{i} = \delta{ne} V{s} E{ae} / Q \quad \dots \quad (1)$$ α is the attenuation per unit length due to conduction electrons in nepers - cm-1, n the density of conduction electrons in cm^{-3} ,